 During free trials, invite 3-5 employees to test the platform.
 Don’t just test it yourself.

 An intuitive interface with strong adoption rates ensures faster implementation.
-A powerful platform nobody uses because it’s too complicated wastes your money.
+A powerful platform that nobody uses because it’s too complicated wastes your money.

 Verify Security Standards